apache/libcloud/docs/compute/drivers/cloudstack.rst

 5. Deploying a node with a keypair
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Executing deployment scripts when creating node is currently only support in
+Executing deployment scripts when creating node is currently only supported in
 basic zones.
 The `deploy_node` method is used instead of the `create_node`,
 ssh key are passed as arguments as well as a list of scripts.